What is Calligraphy? Discover Different Types of Writings

 So… What Is Calligraphy?

 Calligraphy is the artistic process of forming beautiful symbols by hand and arranging them in a way that inscribes words that possess integrity, harmony, some sort of ancestry and rhythm.
-In this definition, integrity represents admirable proportions and design of letters and symbols.
+In this definition, integrity represents admirable proportions and design of letters and symbols in calligraphy images.
 Harmony is a pleasing relationship between the words, characters and single letter’s elements.
 Ancestry refers to the preservation of heritage of letter-shapes, materials and techniques which calligraphers use.
-Finally, rhythm is a deliberate repetition that creates feelings of pattern and emphasis within the eyes of the viewer.
+Finally, rhythm is a deliberate repetition in calligraphic writing that creates feelings of pattern and emphasis within the eyes of the viewer.
 On their own, any of these factors do not amount to a valid calligraphic discipline – only when they are all assembled together does the entire process start to take on a shape of calligraphy.

 Many calligraphers agree that there is another ingredient in the mix of perfect lettering and that is creative fire.
 A bit puzzling and nebulous, this can be explained as a slightly mysterious life and individuality of any piece of art.
 This individual stamp of the calligrapher’s personality on the work is ultimately what makes calligraphy a valid member of arts, it’s the key aspect that separates it from conventional penmanship and any machine standardized letter form.
 Calligraphy aims to produce a reaction, just like any quality piece of sculpture or painting, its goals are to invoke a deeper meaning and communicate with the viewer on both the linguistic and creative level.
 Although a bit too metaphorical to be considered a valid definition, many experts recognize that reading calligraphy is the closest way one can get to hearing music with eyes.
 Interestingly, this may be the most precise explanation of what calligraphic creative fire actually is.